Croatia · January

 Is January a good time to visit Split?

 January is one of the tougher months to visit Split.
-8-12°C, frequent rain and wind — Many coastal businesses and ferry routes are closed or have reduced schedules.
+5-12°C, frequent rain and wind, occasional sun. — Many coastal attractions and ferries may have reduced schedules.

 Overall: Skip this month